-Wilderness travel means you will carry a lot less than you do in the regular world.
-Most wilderness travelers will bring about the same amount of gear on a three-day trip as they would on a three-week expedition.
+Wilderness travel means you carry a lot less than you do in the regular world.
+Most wilderness travelers will bring about the same amount of gear on a three-day trip as they would on a three-week expedition, so this packing list applies to all OBCA courses.
+Please bring ALL required items.
+Optional items are marked.
+You are welcome to bring extras of items marked with a (+) sign, but do not bring extras except where this is noted.